 Based on this information, Paxton Thomas decides to place two traffic nodes in the Oakland data center, two traffic nodes in the Boston data center, and finally two nodes in the London data center.
-Each traffic node is assigned a unique hostname, and the time zone offset for each respective appliance is set according to its physical location.
+Each traffic node is assigned a unique hostname, and the time zone offset for each respective B Series Appliance is set according to its physical location.
 Once the traffic nodes are deployed, configured, and have joined the cluster, the setup is complete.

 Node Selection in Action

 With the clustered configuration completed, the Paxton Thomas support organization is now ready to take support sessions.
-A Paxton Thomas support representative logs into the representative console (authentication is taking place against the master), and the console detects that the time zone offset on the representative’s computer is -5, which means this representative is in the eastern time zone and, for this example, is based out of the Boston office.
-The master tells the representative console to connect to one of the two traffic nodes in the Boston datacenter using the hostname for one of the two traffic nodes.
-Both of these nodes have the same time zone offset setting as the representative (-5), so the master directs the representative to the less busy node.
+A Paxton Thomas support representative logs into the representative console (authentication is taking place against the primary), and the console detects that the time zone offset on the representative’s computer is -5, which means this representative is in the eastern time zone and, for this example, is based out of the Boston office.
+The primary tells the representative console to connect to one of the two traffic nodes in the Boston datacenter using the hostname for one of the two traffic nodes.
+Both of these nodes have the same time zone offset setting as the representative (-5), so the primary directs the representative to the less busy node.